okikio/transferables/README.md

 The API of `transferables` is pretty straight forward,
 * `hasTransferables` quickly checks if the input contains at least one [transferable object](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects).
 * `getTransferable` returns an iterator that contains the [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) from the input.
-* `getTransferables` generates an [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) from the input.
+* `getTransferables` generates an array of [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) from the input.
-* `isSupported` tests what transferable objects are actually supported (support isn't always guranteed) and returns an object with features that are supported.
+* `isSupported` tests what transferable objects are actually supported (support isn't always guranteed) and returns an object with keys-value pairs that represent if message channel and streams are supported [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects).
-* `isObject`, `isTypedArray`, `isStream`, `isMessageChannel`, `isTransferable`, and `filterOutDuplicates` are utility functions that are used internally by `transferable`.
+* `isObject`, `isTypedArray`, `isStream`, `isMessageChannel`, `isTransferable`, and `filterOutDuplicates` are utility functions that are used internally by `transferables`, but you can use them as well to customize transferable to match your usecase.

 You use them like this: